Healthdirect Free Australian health advice you can count on.

 What is mental illness?

-A mental illness is a health problem that affects people’s thoughts, mood, behaviour or the way they perceive the world around them.
+A mental illness is a health issue.
+It can affect your thoughts, mood, or behaviour.
+It can impact the way you perceive the world around you.

-Mental illnesses can range from mild disorders lasting only a few weeks through to severe illnesses that can be life-long and cause serious disability.
+Mental illnesses can last for a short time or for your whole life.
+Some mild mental illness lasts only a few weeks.
+Sometimes severe illnesses can be life-long and cause serious disability.

-1 in every 5 Australians — about 4 million people — suffers from a mental illness in a given year, and almost half the population has suffered a mental disorder at some time in their life.
+Each year, about 1 in every 5 Australians will experience a mental illness.
+Almost half the population has experienced a mental health disorder at some time in their life.

 What are the types of mental illness?